Money Saving Tips for Holiday Let Landlords

 Save on insurance

-Taking out insurance is one of the most important money-saving measure holiday let landlord can take.
+Taking out insurance is one of the most important money-saving measure holiday let landlords can take.
 It’s a false economy to have inadequate, or worse – no insurance.
-Without insurance you stand to lose what is likely to be one of your largest financial investments, should it be destroyed by a fire for example.
+Without insurance you stand to lose what is likely to be one of your largest financial investments, should it be destroyed by fire for example.